rchytas/Altar/README.md

 *Computing is to Biology what Mathematics is to Physics*

-*Science is the cradle of human civilization, if we did not have Science we would have been like the Apes in the jungle*
+*Science is the cradle of human civilization, if we did not have Science we would have been like the Apes in jungle*